betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow.md

    * Add GitHub issue `#<issue-id>` to PR comment (to link PR and Issue).
    * Assign the PR to the **Author**.
    * Manually add to *In Progress* on *Content Development* project board.
-   * Close the associated Issue and add comment that continued discussion will occur in the PR `#<pr-id>`.
+   * Close the associated Issue, add comment that continued discussion will occur in the PR `#<pr-id>`, and remove from the "Curated Content" board.
+(Unless a PR was created from the start instead of an Issue, see below.)
    * PRs that are ready to be reviewed are  moved to *Item Review* and 1 reviewer is assigned.
 1. Pull Requests in *Item Review* are handled as follows.